tonyfast/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 7. Open the file from the Jupyter interface
 8. Voilà, you are ready to type the commands we will cover below!

+> Reminder: Once students have the notebooks, open the [part 1 guided practice code and walk through with the students](./code/DataScience101_Part1_GuidedPractice.ipynb).

 ***

-<a name="ind-practice1"></a>
+<a name="ind-1"></a>
-## Independent Practice: Analyze Some Data!
-(20 mins)
+## Independent Practice: Practice Exploring Data (10 mins)

-> Instructor Note: Using a second dataset, ask the students to carry out similar analysis to the one demonstrated during the "Guided Practice".
->
-> This can be a pair programming activity or done independently depending on the size of the class and on students' abilities.
-In either case, make sure that discussion of the results is done with the entire class.
+> Instructor Note: Using a second dataset, ask the students to carry out a similar analysis.
+This can be a pair programming activity or done independently depending on the size of the class and on baseline abilities.
+In either case, make sure to discuss results with the entire class.
->

-# Now You Try!
+## Now You Try!

-You are a business intelligence manager at a fast moving startup breaking into the flower delivery space.
+Let's assume you are a business intelligence manager at a fast moving startup breaking into the flower delivery space.
 You need to analyze some data for iris flowers of three different species.

-You have received a sample data set with typical measures for the following three species for iris:
+You have received a sample data set with typical measures for the following three "iris" species:

 - Verginica
 - Setosa
 - Versicolor

-Let us use Python to perform some analytics that will help us differentiate the three species later on in the modelling part of our workflow.
+Let's use Python to perform some analytics that will help us differentiate between the three species.

-### Instructions for students

-> Instructor Note: If you use Dropbox to get the material to your students follow these steps:

-The Dropbox link provided has a Zip file with the materials for the class.

-1. Navigate to the location where you unzipped the file from the Dropbox link
+#### Access Instructions

-2. Locate the file called [DataScience101_Part1_IndPractice.ipynb](./code/DataScience101_Part1_IndPractice.ipynb)
+Follow the same procedure from before to access materials, this time opening the file called [DataScience101_Part1_IndPractice.ipynb](./code/DataScience101_Part1_IndPractice.ipynb)
-3. Open Jupyter: Open a terminal

-	- **Mac**: Using spotlight search for "Terminal"
-	- **Windows**: Click the "Start" button and type "cmd"
-	- In the terminal type: `jupyter notebook`

-4. Navigate to the  folder where you have saved the file in step 2
-5. Open the file from the Jupyter interface
-6. Voilà, you are ready to type the commands we will cover below

-> Instructor Note: If you use GitHub to get the material to your students follow these steps:

-To get a hold of the starter code, you'll need to download these materials.

-1. Navigate to the location where you cloned or downloaded the GitHub repo for the class
-2. Locate the file called [[DataScience101_Part1_IndPractice.ipynb](./code/DataScience101_Part1_IndPractice.ipynb)
-3. Open Jupyter: Open a terminal

-	- **Mac**: Using spotlight search for "Terminal"
-	- **Windows**: Click the "Start" button and type "cmd"
-	- In the terminal type: `jupyter notebook`

-4. Navigate to the folder where you have saved the file in step 1
-5. Open the file from the Jupyter interface
-6. Voilà, you are ready to type the commands we will cover below

->
-> Instructor Note: **Solutions**
->
-> You can find a Jupyter notebook with solutions to the independent practice exercise in [DataScience101_Part1_IndPractice_Solutions.ipynb](./code/DataScience101_Part1_IndPractice_Solutions.ipynb)
+> **Solutions**: You can find [a Jupyter notebook with solutions to the independent practice exercise here](./code/DataScience101_Part1_IndPractice_Solutions.ipynb).

 ***